page_title_detailed

 • Triple-negative, which means the cancer cells test negative for hormone receptors and HER2 receptors

-Metastatic hormone receptor-positive breast cancer, or HR-positive breast cancer, is hormone-sensitive and can be treated with hormonal therapy.
+Metastatic hormone receptor-positive breast cancer is hormone-sensitive and can be treated with hormonal therapy.
 You can find more information on how metastatic breast cancer is diagnosed on our pages about metastatic breast cancer and testing.

-If you had early-stage hormone receptor-positive breast cancer, the metastasis is likely to be hormone receptor-positive as well.
-Your medical oncologist may recommend you have a biopsy of any abnormal finding from an imaging test.
-The biopsy helps to:
+If you had early-stage hormone receptor-positive breast cancer that is now metastatic, your medical oncologist may recommend a biopsy of any abnormal finding from an imaging test.

 • Diagnose the cancer